sav-che/TL-2/Authors/Ravenscroft, Edward James {std. Ravenscroft}.md

-> [!cite] BHL link: this entry starts at [page 598](https://www.biodiversitylibrary.org/item/103624#page/612/mode/1up) of TL-2 Vol. IV.
+> [!cite] BHL link: this entry starts at [page 598](https://www.biodiversitylibrary.org/page/33190069) of TL-2 Vol. IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Ravenscroft, Edward James (1816-1890), British printer and publisher at Edinburgh, later associated with his brother in the management of a London Bank. (*Ravenscroft*).
+Ravenscroft, Edward James (1816-1890), British printer and publisher at Edinburgh, later associated with his brother in the management of a London Bank.
+**Abbreviated name**: *Ravenscroft*

 #### Herbarium and types